jacque-caldwell/ZoeProject03/Project03/README.md

 * def get_seq(seq, start, end, strand, size): size (int): how far upstream to get extra sequence (default: 50)
 # Successes
-Description of the team's learning points
+* After multiple brainstorming sessions, we were able to successfully understand the processes of Gibb's Sampling.

 # Struggles
-Description of the stumbling blocks the team experienced
+* We initially struggled to understand how to incorporate the k-mer scores and figure out how Gibb's Sampling converges.
+* We had issues with tabbing in this project.
+Although our settings are set to 4 spaces for tabs, when programming, there were only 2 spaces, which caused a lot of indentation errors when running.

 # Personal Reflections
-## Group Leader
+## Group Leader - Zoe Chow
 Group leader's reflection on the project

-## Other member
+## Other member - Jacqueline Caldwell
 Other members' reflections on the project

 # Generative AI Appendix